Your digital business toolkit 🇧🇪

 Even as a self-employed person, you contribute to a “social insurance fund”, which is a private body approved by the INASTI (the National Social Insurance Institute for the Self-Employed), linked to this system.

-5. The Economic Compass: National Bank of Belgium (NBB)
+4. The economic compass: National Bank of Belgium (NBB)

 What is it?